The Parent’s Role as a Learning Coach in Online Education

 - Commit about thirty minutes per day to overseeing schoolwork

 - Verify that lessons and assignments are completed

 - Communicate with teachers, referring students to teachers for help when needed

 Supporting the Online Learning Coach

 Our online orientation program helps the Learning Coach understand his or her responsibilities.
 It also introduces all the resources and support systems made available to help the Learning Coach and student succeed.
-International Connections Academy offers a searchable online support system that is available 24/7.
+International Connections Academy offers Learning Coach Central, an online resource, that's available to Learning Coaches 24/7.
 The Learning Coach can also call a toll-free number to speak with a technical support representative.
 This support is available for both installation and troubleshooting.